 - Honeydew Melon

 - Kiwis (cut in half and give each child a spoon to eat it)

 Applesauce (Unsweetened), Fruit Cups, and Canned Fruit.
 These have a long shelf life and are low-cost, easy, and healthy if canned in juice or light syrup.
-Examples of unsweetened applesauce include Mott’s Natural Style and Mott’s Healthy Harvest line.
+One example of unsweetened applesauce is Mott’s Unsweetened Apple.
 Dole and Del Monte offer a variety of single-serve fruit bowls.

 Dried Fruit.
 Try raisins, apricots, apples, cranberries, pineapple, papaya, and others with little or no added sugars.

 Frozen Fruit.
-Try freezing grapes or buy frozen blueberries, strawberries, peaches, mangoes, and melon.
+Try freezing grapes or buy frozen blueberries, strawberries, peaches, and mangoes.

 Fruit Leathers.
 Some brands of fruit snacks are more like candy than fruit, and should be avoided due to their high content of added sugars and lack of fruit.
-Brands to avoid include Fruit Rollups, Farley’s Fruit Snacks, Sunkist Fruit Gems, Starburst Fruit Chews, Mamba Fruit Chews, Jolly Rancher Fruit Chews, Original Fruit Skittles, and Amazin’ Fruit Gummy Bears.
+Brands to avoid include Fruit Rollups, Farley’s Fruit Snacks, Sunkist Fruit Gems, Starburst Fruit Chews, Mamba Fruit Chews, Jolly Rancher Fruit Chews, and Original Fruit Skittles.
 Try Natural Value Fruit Leathers and Stretch Island Fruit Leathers, which come in a variety of flavors and don’t have added sugars.

 Fruit Salad.
 Get kids to help make a fruit salad.
-Use a variety of colored fruits to add to the appeal.
+Use a variety of colorful fruits to add to the appeal.